 Non-Economic Damages

-Individuals have a more challenging time putting a dollar amount on non-economic damages.
+Individuals have a more difficult time putting a dollar amount on non-economic damages.
 These damages may include pain, suffering, mental anguish, permanent disability, and loss of consortium.

 Punitive Damages